 Chest injuries are incredibly common – and catastrophic – especially in drivers because of their proximity to the steering wheel.
 Blunt force trauma caused by an expanding airbag or restraint of the seatbelt can also cause chest injuries.

-Occupants of motor vehicles involved in collisions may suffer chest injuries including:
+Whether you had a speeding accident or a distracted driving accident, occupants of motor vehicles involved in collisions may suffer chest injuries including:

 - Ruptured diaphragm